faded-men16/Vrinda-Store-Dashboard-Data-Analysis/README.md

 - The majority of customer orders are placed through Amazon, Flipkart, and Myntra.
 - Over 90% of the products are successfully delivered to customers.

+## Final Conclusion
+To boost Vrinda Store’s sales, a strategic marketing plan should focus on women aged 30-49 years living in Maharashtra, Karnataka, and Uttar Pradesh.
+This demographic forms a crucial consumer segment, as they frequently make household and lifestyle purchases.
+The strategy should leverage targeted digital marketing campaigns, including social media ads, influencer collaborations, and personalized email promotions, to engage this audience effectively and drive conversions.